barbelity/Stechhelm/README.md

-# hello-frog
+# stechhelm

 ## About this plugin
 This plugin is a template and a functioning example for a basic JFrog CLI plugin.
 This README shows the expected structure of your plugin's README.

 ## Installation with JFrog CLI